|

 or

 The pulldown menu and the SiteMap are the same tree of pages and links.
-The pulldown menu offers + and - for expand and collapse sections/subsections/sub-subsections... of the tree, sometimes multiple levels, whereas the SiteMap has everything expanded with no + or - expand and collapse options so the SiteMap is much longer, compared to the pulldown menu if not fully expanded.
+The pulldown menu offers + and - for expand and collapse sections/subsections/sub-subsections... of the tree, sometimes multiple levels, whereas the SiteMap has everything expanded with no + or - expand and collapse options so the SiteMap is much longer, compared to the pulldown menu (if the pulldown menu is not fully expanded).
 You may just choose which of the two formats you prefer at a particular time.

-The SiteMap colors links red which you have already visited, vs. normal blue for still unseen.
+One of the benefits of the SiteMap is that links you've already visited become colored red, vs. normal blue for still unseen.
 It is convenient to browse the SiteMap in one tab or window, and opening pages in other tabs/windows (Ctrl-click or right-click), such as browsing the whole SiteMap to skip pages you've already seen and to choose to open pages you haven't read yet.
+(Sorry, that kind of color shading hasn't worked in the pulldown menu.)

 The pulldown menu doesn't change the color of seen pages, unfortunately, unlike the SiteMap.
 However, using the pulldown menu, you can quickly browse the list of sections and other pages without leaving the page you're on.
 The SiteMap is a separate page of its own.